Stembetevo/fairplay/README.md

-# FairPlay ⚽ – Intelligent Football Team Generator
+# FairPlay ⚽ – Multi-User Intelligent Football Team Generator

 ## 🎯 Project Overview
-FairPlay is a Django-based web application that solves the common problem of creating balanced teams for casual football matches.
-Using a sophisticated **Snake Draft Algorithm**, FairPlay automatically generates fair teams based on player skill levels and positions, ensuring competitive and enjoyable matches every time.
+FairPlay is a full-stack Django web application that enables users to build and manage balanced football teams with their friends.
+Each user can register, create their own player roster by adding registered users, and generate fair teams using a sophisticated **Snake Draft Algorithm**.
+With user authentication and data isolation, every user has their own personalized team management experience.

 ## 🚀 Features

 ### ✅ Completed Features

+#### 1. **User Authentication System** 🔐
+- User registration with username, email, password, and preferred position
+- Secure login/logout functionality
+- User profile creation with preferred playing position
+- Password validation and email uniqueness checks
+- Session management and authentication state tracking
+- Login-required protection for player/team management

+#### 2. **Multi-User Player Management** 👥
+- Search and add registered users as players to your roster
+- Each user manages their own private player list
+- View player's username, position, and skill rating
+- Override user's preferred position when adding them
+- Edit player ratings and positions (only your own players)
+- Delete players from your roster
+- Data isolation - users only see their own players

+#### 3. **User Profile System**
+- Automatic profile creation on registration
+- Preferred position selection (Striker/Defender/Midfielder/Goalkeeper)
+- Profile linked to user account via signal
+- Default position used when adding user as player

-#### 1. **Player Management System**
+#### 4. **Player Management System**
-- Add players with name, position (Striker/Defender/Midfielder/Goalkeeper), and skill rating (50-100)
+- Add players by searching registered usernames
-- View all registered players in an organized table
+- View all your players in an organized table
-- Edit player details (name, position, rating)
+- Edit player details (position, rating) - only your own
-- Delete players from the system
+- Delete players from your roster
+- Skill rating system (50-100 scale)
-- Bootstrap-styled responsive UI
+- Bootstrap-styled responsive UI with dark theme

 #### 2. **Intelligent Team Generation**
 - **Snake Draft Algorithm** for balanced team distribution
 - Players sorted by rating (highest to lowest) before distribution
 - Alternating pick order ensures fair team composition
-- Support for 2-10 teams
+- Support for 2-10 teams per user
 - Automatic team rating calculations
+- **User-specific teams** - only uses your players
+- Teams owned by individual users (private)

 #### 3. **Team Display & Analytics**
 - Beautiful card-based team display with dark theme